kixxauth/kixx-test-node/README.md

     });
 };
 ```

+## Configruation and Setup Helpers
+If kixx-test-node discovers any file nested in your test directory named `config.js` it will use it to override the default configuration.
+You can then override these configurations using the command line arguments.
+See the `config.js` file in the test directory of this project as an example.
+Possible configuration values are:

+- `timeout:` The number of milliseconds available for before() and after() blocks to run before throwing a timeout error.
+- `maxErrors:` The maxiumum number of errors before bailing out of the test run. `Infinity` and `-1` both achieve the same thing.
+If you want the test run to bail after the first error, use `0`.
+- `maxStack:` The maximum number of lines to include in stack traces.

+Also, if kixx-test-node discovers any file nested in your test directory named `setup.js`, and it exports `setup` or `teardown` functions, they will be called before and after the full test run respectively.
+This is a great place to do things like start and shutdown HTTP and database services.
+See the `setup.js` file in the test directory of this project as an example.

 ## Test Output
 Test output is always piped into `process.std.error` by kixx-test-node.
 The start of each describe block, the time consumed in each before() or after() block, errors discovered in each test, the stack traces of errors, number of tests run, number of errors reported, and overall pass/fail status are reported.